Mohit-100niii/Mohit-100niii/README.md

 # Hi there 👋
 ## About Me

 Hello! 👋 I'm Mohit Soni, a Software Engineering Student at Delhi Technological University.
-I I am passionate about web development, particularly in the Frontend  Development.
+I am passionate about web development, particularly in the Frontend  Development.
 I love Solving complex problems and enjoy turning ideas into functional and user-friendly applications.
 My technical skills include proficiency in React.js Javascript ,C++, HTML,CSS, MongoDB, and a Strong understanding of Data Structures and Algorithms.

 ## Skills

-- MERN Stack Development
-- Problem Solving
+- Data Structures and Algorithms
-- Web Development
+- React.Js
 - JavaScript
+- C++
 - HTML/CSS
+- Redux
-- and more...
+- Mongodb

 ## Contact